+What is a sales microsite?
 What a sales microsite is — and when it beats a deck or a PDF

 A sales microsite is a branded, secure web experience created for a specific prospect or account.
 It replaces the PDF proposal or PowerPoint deck with something the buyer can navigate, share internally, and return to without a download — and that your team can track in real time.